ElazarK/content-docs/scripts/CybereasonPreProcessing.md

-Use the pre-processing script to run when fetching Cybereason malops.
-This script will check if the malop was already fetched, and will then update the existing incident, otherwise it will create a new incident.
+Checks if the malop was already fetched, and will update the existing incident accordingly.
+Otherwise, it will create a new incident.
+Run the pre-processing script when fetching Cybereason malops.

 ## Script Data
 ---